codalogic/Aarch64-Experiments/030-write/README.md

 ret
 ```

-Note that this is a minimalist implementation for a subroutine that doesn't call other
+IMPORTANT NOTE: This is a minimalist implementation for a subroutine that doesn't call other
 subroutines.
 Subroutines that do call other subroutines need to do a little more housekeeping
 and I'll cover that in a future exercise.